-- (a) The financial statements and notes of the consolidated entity set out on pages 14 to 37 are in accordance with the Corporations Act 2001, including: - (i) Giving a true and fair view of the financial position as at 30 June 2011 and the performance for the year ended on that date of the consolidated entity. - (ii) Complying with Australian Accounting Standard (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in note 2 (b) - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - (d) this declaration has been made after receiving the declarations required to be made to the Directors in accordance with section 295A of the Corporations Act 2001 for the financial year ending 30 June 2011
+- (a) The financial statements and notes of the consolidated entity set out on pages 14 to 34 are in accordance with the Corporations Act 2001, including - (i) Giving a true and fair view of the financial position as at 30 June 2012 and of its performance for the year ended on that date of the consolidated entity. - (ii) Complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2011; - (b) the financial statements and notes also comply with International Financial Reporting Standards as disclosed in Note 2(b). - (c) there are reasonable grounds to believe that the Company will be able to pay its debts as and whey they become due and payable. - (d) this declaration has been made after receiving the declarations required to be made to the directors in accordance with section 295A of the Corporations Act 2011 for the financial year ending 30 June 2012.